kumahq/kuma-website/app/_src/policies/meshmetric.md

 ```
 {% endpolicy_yaml %}

-And policy for secondary Prometheus deployment that will pick dataplane proxies with tag `prometheus: secondary`.
+And policy for secondary Prometheus deployment that will pick data plane proxies with tag `prometheus: secondary`.
 {% policy_yaml second %}
 ```yaml
 type: MeshMetric